chenyt31/OpenPi-Baseline/README.md

 | $\pi_0$-FAST | Fine-Tuning | Base autoregressive [π₀-FAST model](https://www.physicalintelligence.company/research/fast) for fine-tuning | `s3://openpi-assets/checkpoints/pi0_fast_base` |

 ### Fine-Tuned Models
 We also provide "expert" checkpoints for various robot platforms and tasks.
-These models are fine-tuned from the base models above and can be used out-of-the-box to solve tasks on your robot.
+These models are fine-tuned from the base models above and intended to run directly on the target robot.
+These may or may not work on your particular robot.
+Since these checkpoints were fine-tuned on relatively small datasets collected with more widely available robots, such as ALOHA and the DROID Franka setup, they might not generalize to your particular setup, though we found some of these, especially the DROID checkpoint, to generalize quite broadly in practice.

 | Model | Use Case | Description | Checkpoint Path |
 |-------|----------|----------------|----------------|